tu2-atmanand/task-board-docs/docs/5_Features/8_Search_Tasks.md

 1. **Access Search**: Look for the search icon in the Task Board header.
 2. **Enter Search Query**: Click on the search icon to open the search bar, then type your search query.
 3. **View Results**: Tasks matching your search query will be highlighted or filtered on the board.
-4. **Focus on Input**: The cursor automatically focuses inside the search input field after clicking the search icon for quick access.

 ## Search Behavior